Blue moon to light up sky ahead of Easter

 A "Planet Parade" is a celestial event that occurs when a group of planets are visible to the naked eye.

-The moon will shift a reported 12 degrees each night, giving skywatchers a clear view of a string of planets.
+The moon shifts a few degrees each night, giving skywatchers a clear view of a string of planets.

-"The Moon will shift along this line of stars and planets, appearing ... near Jupiter on March 7, between Mars and Jupiter, and above the bright star Antares on March 8, near Mars on March 9, between Mars and Saturn on March 10, and near Saturn on March 11," NASA explained.
+"The Moon will shift along this line of stars and planets, appearing ... near Jupiter on March 7, between Mars and Jupiter, and above the bright star Antares on March 8, near Mars on March 9, between Mars and Saturn on March 10, and near Saturn on March 11," NASA explained earlier this month.

 Stargazers in the Northern Hemisphere caught the five planets either during "post-sunset or predawn hours," according to The Weather Channel.